TERMS AND CONDITIONS

 If we fail to meet our Turnaround Guarantee we will, upon request, reduce our fixed fee by 50%.
 You must ask for this reduction within one month after we accept your instructions: otherwise, our full fixed fee applies.

 Because of the time-sensitive nature of our Turnaround Guarantee, we may reject instructions to act for you on a matter if you cannot provide us with an appropriate means of communication, such as email.
-In addition, we will not accept requests for fixed fee reductions where we are unable to satisfy the Turnaround Guarantee due to communication issues that are not our fault (for example, where your email address bounces).
+In addition, we will not accept requests for fixed fee reductions where we are unable to satisfy the Turnaround Guarantee due to insufficient instructions, or communication issues that are not our fault (for example, where your email address bounces).

 Our Turnaround Guarantee does not apply to: